berik-99/LogMQ/Docs/Sketchboard.md

 #   -y => Automatically responds yes to non-critical confirmation prompts (critical ones will abort operation).
 logmq plugin install <path/to/file.lmqex> [-e|--enable] [-r|--restart] [-y]

-# Enable a plugin from his name of guid; Returns info about enabled plugin.
+# Enable a plugin from his name or guid; Returns info about enabled plugin.
 #   -v|--version => The version to enable, by default enable latest version.
 #   -r|--restart => Automatically restart the broker (not overrided by -y flag).
 #   -y => Automatically responds yes to non-critical confirmation prompts (critical ones will abort operation).
 logmq plugin enable <plugin-name/plugin-id> [-v|--version <plugin-version>] [-r|--restart] [-y]

-# Disable the enabled version of plugin from his name of guid.
+# Disable the enabled version of plugin from his name or guid.
 Returns info about disabled plugin.
 #   -r|--restart => Automatically restart the broker (not overrided by -y flag).
 #   -y => Automatically responds yes to non-critical confirmation prompts (critical ones will abort operation).
 logmq plugin disable <plugin-name/plugin-id> [-r|--restart] [-y]

-# Uninstall a plugin from his name of guid; Returns info about uninstalled plugin. (can be reverted wirh restore command if broker is not yet restarted)
+# Uninstall a plugin from his name or guid; Returns info about uninstalled plugin. (can be reverted with restore command if broker is not yet restarted)
 #   -v|--version => The version to uninstall, if not provided a multi-selection prompt will be shown.
 #   -r|--restart => Automatically restart the broker (not overrided by -y flag).
 #   -y => Automatically responds yes to non-critical confirmation prompts (critical ones will abort operation).